ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial.md

 The top level of dialog nodes should contain an anything_else node as the last node, which is hit when no match occurred in the conditions of the top level nodes.
 Typically, if an anything_else node is defined, the dialog returns an answer to every user input.

-### Adding variable to context
+#### Adding variable to context
 Suppose that we want to return an actionable URL, meaning the response includes a url variable and the content is presented to the user so he can click on it to navigate to a new service end point.
 To illustrate this we will present a URL of a business process deployed on BPM on Cloud.
 Therefore we are adding a new intent for Supplier on boarding named #supplieronboarding:
 ![Supplier on boarding](tutorial/supplier-intent.png)

-a new node is added to the dialog, but instead of defining a static text response, we use the {...} icon to access the Advanced editor so we can edit a json response object:
+A new node is added to the dialog, but instead of defining a static text response, we use the *{...}* icon to access the Advanced editor so we can edit a json response object:
 ![Supplier node](tutorial/supplier-node.png)

 The object includes an output with the text to present and a context with a new variable named url to get the BPM on cloud access and an action variable to control the behavior of the broker code.
 When the user enters a question like: “I want to access the supplier on boarding business process” the returned object looks like: